 After birth, our doula again provided not only support, but presence.
 She visited our home and was available for breastfeeding and new baby support 24 hours a day.
-She also offered light housekeeping, meal preparation, and just time to help care for our family.
-We did not take her up on the latter options, but she did teach my husband several tips, including how to run a postpartum herbal bath for me and the baby.
+She also offered light housekeeping, meal preparation and just time to help care for our family.
+We did not take her up on the latter options, but she did teach my husband several tips, including how to run a postpartum herbal bath for me and baby.
 It was a simple gesture that proved immensely comforting—having someone learn how to take care of me.

 Sadly, our country does focus the majority of its typical maternity care on the mother before her birth.
 But this doesn't have to be a norm that you accept.
 Whether it be female family members, friends or support persons such as a doula, surrounding yourself with people who know how to care for you after your birth is important in your path as a mother.